ameliacahyanii/Muslim_Media_App/README.md

 # ☪️Muslim Media App
-A Muslim Media App is a digital platform designed to carter to the informational, entertainment, and social need to the Muslim community.
-These apps often offer a variety of content the aligns with Islamic values and principles, serving as a one-stop destination for users seeking contetnt that is both culturally and religiously relevant.
+A Muslim Media App is a digital platform designed to cater to the Muslim community's informational, entertainment, and social needs.
+These apps often offer a variety of content that aligns with Islamic values and principles, serving as a one-stop destination for users seeking content that is both culturally and religiously relevant.

 ![Mock Up Muslim Media App_Amelia Cahyani XI RPL](https://github.com/ameliacahyanii/Muslim_Media_App/assets/110214422/b3534d68-607c-43dd-99e2-133f26afc912)

 # 📑Features
 The Android apps let you: